 Student Veteran-Focused Services

 - Designated veteran coordinator on staff - Anitra King, veteran and student success specialist.
-Located in Career Development Services Office, Building B, Room B120.
-Call 847-214-7531 or email email@example.com.
+Located in the Career Development Services Office, Building B, Room B120.
+Call 847-214-7531 or email firstname.lastname@example.org.

 - Assists with:

 - Academic guidance and support needed to make the most of your educational experience

 - Helps with requesting your military transcripts for evaluation

 - In-processing veterans orientation